thevivek12/interviewprep/README.md

 👉 **Get feedback from AI**: Take the interview with AI voice agent, and receive instant feedback based on your conversation.

 👉 **Modern UI/UX**: A sleek and user-friendly interface designed for a great experience.

+👉 Interview Page: Conduct AI-driven interviews with real-time feedback and detailed transcripts.

+👉 Dashboard: Manage and track all your interviews with easy navigation.

 👉 **Responsiveness**: Fully responsive design that works seamlessly across devices.